Umma Khan V: Third invasion of Georgia

 After the death of Heraclius II, the Georgian throne was taken by his eldest son George XII.
 Following his accession, George XII was forced to sign a decree recognizing his half-brother Iulon as heir to the throne, a decision made by the king to avoid a civil war in a kingdom stuck between the Russian Empire and a hostile Persia.
 However, he hoped to nullify the decree in favor of his oldest son David, at the time in Russia's military service, a plan quickly discovered by Queen Dowager Darejan and her sons.

 In 1799, the Georgian prince Alexander, dissatisfied with the decision of his brother, turned to Umma Khan with a request to capture Tiflis and enthrone him.
 Umma Khan succumbed to the persuasion of the prince and moved an army of 15 to 20,000 to Georgia.
 Alexander and Umma agreed to invade Kakheti, while princes Iulon, Pharnavaz and Vakhtang prepared to occupy the Darial Gorge, the only opening in the Russia-Georgia natural border, to avoid Russian reinforcements from intervening.
 The three brothers agreed to divide the kingdom amongst themselves in case of success.

 In August 1800, the Avars launched their first attempted invasion in Kakheti's Sagarejo province.
 However, they were quickly defeated and forced to retrieve by the forces led by princes Ioane and Bagrat, sons of George XII, during a battle in Niakhuri, on the shores of the Alazan river on August 15.
 But Umma managed to gather new forces and received the military support of Fath-Ali Shah Qajar and Pasha of Childir.
 Waiting for a new opportunity to attack, Alexander addressed the Georgian people, swearing on the tomb of Saint Nino that his alliance with Avars was only temporary and was meant to restore the legitimate order in the country.

 In early November, an army of 12,000 Avars led by Umma and Alexander invaded Kakheti.
 George XII, increasingly distant from his royal responsibilities, appointed princes Ioane and Bagrat as responsible for the Georgian forces.
 Ioane became head of the Georgian artillery and was reinforced by the Russian forces of Lazarev and Guliakov.
 2,000 Russians, Kakhetians, and mountain militants from Pshavi, Tusheti and Khevsureti, had to face the invaders.
 On November 7, 1800, the two sides met at the junction of the Iori and Alazani rivers.

-During the Battle of Kakabeti on November 19, the Georgian-Russian forces came out victorious.
+During the Battle of Niakhura on November 7, the Georgian-Russian forces came out victorious.
 Following the loss of 2,000 men, the Avars ran away and Umma was severely injured.
 Allies decided to repeat the attack in the spring and spend the winter in Karabakh.
 However, due to lack of provisions, the khan sent his army home, and he went to Balaken.
 Alexander moved on to Karabakh with 2,000 partisans.